-This summer, coinciding with the 125th year of Thurber's birth, there will be two new books of the twentieth century's best known humorist's fables and illustrations.
+Coinciding with the 125th year of Thurber's birth in 2019, two new books of the twentieth century's best known humorist's fables and illustrations were published.

 Published to coincide with the 125th anniversary of James Thurber’s birth, this treasury combines, for the first time, Fables for Our Time and Further Fables for Our Time with Thurber’s unpublished preface and ten previously uncollected or unpublished stories.